AryaaSk/3D-Engine/README.md

 ## Creating an Object
 I have not made a lot of inbuilt objects, however it is very easy to add/create more, to add more you can look at the [customShapes.js](ShapeBuilder/customShapes.js) file, which contains some classes of extra objects, to use them just copy and paste them into your code, and then use it like any other shape.\
-If you want to create your own custom shapes/objects read about the Shape Builder in the [Development Readme](DevelopmentREADME.md).
+If you want to create your own custom shapes/objects read about the Shape Builder in the [Shape Builder](Docs/buildingShapes.md).

 **In this example I will create a box, the only thing you may have to change for other objects is the dimensions you pass in when creating them**